 Hair washing doesn’t need to be a daily activity- you could do that once or twice a week too.
 This way the baby will get some time to cover up any bad experiences

 Some toddlers get scared when water runs over them, head to face.
-See if he enjoys shower or a rinse cup, and how much water pressure can he comfortably handle
+See if he enjoys a shower or a rinse cup, and how much water pressure can he comfortably handle.

 Lastly, a warm cuddle in lots of towels and some kisses work up the magic.
-Toddlers love all the love that the parents shower on them.
-Simple, yet effective tips to make hair washing an easier task for parents as well as the toddlers!
+Toddlers love all the love that their parents shower on them.
+Simple, yet effective tips to make hair washing an easier task for parents as well as toddlers!